yifnzhao/CentTracker/README.md

 ###### 2) Data Preprocessing
   - Data: The current dataset consists of three 3D time-lapse microscopy movies of *C. elegans* taken under similar imaging conditions (courtesy of Réda Zellag) and corresponding trackmate output and manual labels.
 The trackmate output are first processed and features are generated as described in the sections above, Parsing, and Crude Filtering and Feature Generation.
-  - Normalization: Each feature is scaled and normalized individually so that it is in the range (0, 1) on the dataset.
   - Train-Test Split: the dataset is shuffled and split into training set (67%) and testing set (33%)

 ###### 3) Hyperparameter tuning